The Passenger Reported That The Flight Was Airborne For About 3 To 5 Minutes

-Location: Rogersville, TN Accident Number: ERA20LA183
+Location: Fitzgerald, GA Accident Number: ERA23FA370

-Aircraft: Ercoupe 415 Injuries: 1 Fatal
+Aircraft: Ercoupe 415 Injuries: 1 Fatal, 1 Serious

-Flight Conducted Under: Part 91: General Aviation – Personal
+Flight Conducted Under: Part 91: General aviation – Personal

-On May 15, 2020, about 1410 eastern daylight time, an Ercoupe 415-CD airplane, N3956H, was destroyed when it was involved in an accident near Rogersville, Tennessee.
-The pilot was fatally injured.
-The airplane was operated as a Title 14 Code of Federal Regulations (CFR) Part 91 personal flight.
+On September 13, 2023, about 1654 eastern daylight time, an Ercoupe 415-C, N2796H, was substantially damaged when it was involved in an accident near Fitzgerald, Georgia.
+The private pilot was fatally injured, and the passenger was seriously injured.
+The airplane was operated as a Title 14?Code of Federal Regulations Part 91 personal flight.

 The passenger, who held a student pilot certificate, reported he was interested in buying the airplane and had been in communication with the pilot, who told him the day before that the annual inspection was just completed and to come to the airport the next day to go flying.
 After the passenger arrived at the airport on the day of the accident, the pilot stated that the airplane was flown earlier that day.
 The passenger further reported that the pilot performed a “walk around” inspection which included a check of the wings, lights, aft empennage, and control surfaces.
 Both occupants boarded the airplane, and the passenger was seated in the right seat.
 He added that prior to the flight he was not aware that the airplane was equipped with lapbelts, thus he was not wearing it.
 After engine start the pilot taxied the airplane to the approach end of the runway where the passenger questioned the pilot about the need for an engine run-up; however, the pilot said that it was not necessary because he had done one earlier that day.